The rookie compound was supposed to stay quiet for a day.

 Park and Michael cleared the lighter debris.
 Min-ho and Yuri moved the heavier pieces.
 Dae-sung kept the trapped rookies moving without wasting words.
 Sora tracked the structure and called the exact spots they could not touch.

-Young.
-Dust-covered.
-Blood on the scalp.
-Trying very hard not to panic while the others did enough of that for everyone.
+Michael finally saw the nearest trapped rookie clearly, young, dust-covered, with blood on the scalp, trying very hard not to panic while the others did enough of that for everyone.
+The third was worse, pinned at the ankle, pale, and breathing too fast.

 Michael crouched and started pulling resin chunks free.